kd2flz/cci-kiosk/README.md

 3. Standard - If one breaks you can plug another one in and it will work
 4. Standalone - They don't need to be on the corporate network to work

+### Background Information

+If you are interested in the thought process behind this project, see my [background.md](Background) page.

+### Getting involved

+I'm a *very* new developer, and I welcome input, code contributions, and other creative feedback.
+You can also email me at kd2flz@outlook.com.